 Sara Paretsky’s Tunnel Vision features Arcadia House, a women’s shelter where Chicago PI V.I.
 Warshawski volunteers, and also sits on the board.
 One of the plot threads in this novel concerns one of the other board members, Dierdre Messenger.
 Since the shelter’s focus is survivors of domestic abuse and their children, there are several people – some in very high places – who don’t want it known that anyone in their family is there.
 And that plays its role when Messenger is murdered and her body left in Warshawski’s office…

 And then there’s Sarah Hilary’s Someone Else’s Skin.
 DI Marnie Rome is assigned to try to interview Ayana Mirza, whose brothers attacked her with acid.
 The police are hoping that if she’s willing to testify, her brothers can be prosecuted successfully.
 At the moment, Ayana is living in a women’s shelter in Finchley, so Rome and DS Noah Jake go to the shelter to try to convince Ayana to speak out.
 When they get there, though, they find a shocking surprise.
 Hope Proctor, another resident, has stabbed her husband Leo.
 On the one hand, all of the witnesses and all of the evidence suggest that Hope was defending herself.
 On the other hand, there’s a big question of how Leo Proctor got into the shelter in the first place.
 The more Rome and Jake learn about the shelter and the people there, the more past history and secrets people are keeping play their roles.

 Shelters of all kinds are vital resources in many communities.
 They can literally save lives, and are usually staffed by tireless, deeply committed people.
 They’re also really interesting contexts for novels, including crime novels.

-*NOTE: The title of this post is the title of a Rolling Stones song.
+*NOTE: The title of this post is a line from Simon and Garfunkel’s Bridge Over Troubled Water.